Discovering...

 Director: Christopher Nolan | Locations: Tangier medina streets

-The narrow alleys of Tangier's medina provided the labyrinthine setting for dream-world sequences in Nolan's masterpiece.
+The narrow alleys of Tangier's medina provided the labyrinthine setting for dream-world sequences.
+Nolan cited the disorienting layout of Moroccan medinas as a direct influence on the film's folding architecture.

 John Wick: Chapter 3 (2019)